Features

 Super Speed

 The overhead for running an oclif CLI command is almost nothing.
-It requires very few dependencies (only 28 dependencies in a minimal setup—including all transitive dependencies).
-Also, only the command to be executed will be required with node.
-So large CLIs with many commands will load just as fast as a small one with a single command.
+The command requires few dependencies; for example, only 17 dependencies are required for a minimal setup.
+Also, only the command to be executed requires Node.js.
+Which means that a large CLI with many commands loads as fast as a small CLI with just a single command.

 CLI Generator

-Run a single command to scaffold out a fully functional CLI and get started quickly.
+You can get started from scratch quickly; all you need is a single command to scaffold out a fully functional CLI.
 See Generator Commands.

 Testing Helpers

-We've put a lot of work into making commands easily testable and easy to mock out stdout/stderr.
-The generator will automatically create scaffolded tests.
+We've worked hard to make commands easily testable and easy to mock out stdout and stderr.
+The CLI generator automatically creates scaffolded tests.

 Auto-documentation

-By default you can pass --help to the CLI to get help such as flag options and argument information.
-This information is also automatically placed in the README whenever the npm package of the CLI is published.
-See the hello-world CLI example
+to a CLI command to get help, such as the flag options and argument information.
+This information is also automatically added to the README whenever the CLI's npm package is published.
+See the plugin-plugins as an example.

 Plugins

-Using plugins, users of the CLI can extend it with new functionality, a CLI can be split into modular components, and functionality can be shared amongst multiple CLIs.
+Using plugins, you can extend a CLI with new functionality, split it into modular components, and share its functionality among multiple CLIs.
 See Building your own plugin.

 Hooks

-Use lifecycle hooks to run functionality any time a CLI starts, or on custom triggers.
-Use this whenever custom functionality needs to be shared between various components of the CLI.
+Use lifecycle hooks to run functionality anytime a CLI starts, or on custom triggers.
+Use hooks whenever you want to share custom functionality between various components of the CLI.
 See Hooks.

 JSON Output